OneOfOne/struct2ts/README.md

 	-N, --no-default-values     Don't assign default/zero values in the ctor.
 	-i, --interface             Only generate an interface (disables all the other options).
 	-s, --src-only              Only output the Go code (helpful if you want to edit it yourself).
-	-p, --package-name="main"   the package name to use if --src-only is specified.
+	-p, --package-name="main"   the package name to use if --src-only is set.
-	-k, --keep-temp             Keep the generated Go file, ignore if --src-only is specified.
+	-k, --keep-temp             Keep the generated Go file, ignored if --src-only is set.
 	-o, --out="-"               Write the output to a file instead of stdout.
 	-V, --version               Show application version.